owncloud/music/README.md

     cd tests
     cp behat.yml.dist behat.yml
-    # add credentials for Amapache API to behat.yml
+    # add credentials for Ampache API to behat.yml
     ../vendor/bin/behat

 For the acceptance tests you need to upload all tracks of the following 3 artists: